vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 src/platform.c
 ```

-The source files remain in the repository-level `src/` folder.
+The source files remain in the XCPlite repository `src/` folder.
 They are not copied into this example.

-## Issues

-- No error message if XCP_104.aml is missing

-## Notes
+## Known Limitations

-- TCP is disabled for the FreeRTOS/lwIP path.
-- XCP runs over UDP.
-- On-target A2L generation and file persistence are disabled by `xcplib_rtos_cfg.h`.
-- The internal XCP FreeRTOS task stack size is configured in `src/xcplib_rtos_cfg.h`.
-- During debugging, the stack was temporarily set large enough to prove that the transmit task issue was not ordinary stack exhaustion.
+- FreeRTOS targets do not support on-target A2L generation or A2L upload in this demo.
+Generate the A2L offline from the ELF file.
+- The offline A2L generator is not stable.
+Keep xcpclient/xcp-lite and XCPlite versions aligned.
+- If `XCP_104.aml` (included in the generated A2L file) is missing, xcpclient may not yet produce a helpful error message.
+- Local variable measurement depends on compiler debug information and optimization behavior.
+Selected demo locals are marked `volatile` to improve visibility.

 ## TODO

-Prio 1:
-- Add a high precision timestamp wall clock
-- Remove the bug from the xcpclient ELF reader
-- Implement demo measurement events and calibration segment

-Other:
-- Add a how to tune the different configuration options
+- Add a how-to tune the different XCP configuration options
 - Check if the mutex based queue is acceptable or if we should port one of the lockless queue implementations based on 64Bit atomic head and tail
 - Add TCP support
 - Do some benchmarking on CPU load, event trigger and calibration RCU latency
+- Summarize the overall memory consumption